 Busy Lizzie commenced drilling of the tunnel in February 2012.
 It reached the connection shaft in November 2012.

 Excavation of the last two shafts, Beckton pumping station and Abbey Mills, was completed in September 2012.
 The TBM was lowered into the shafts in 2014.

 Key players involved with London's Lee Tunnel project

 CH2M HILL is the programme manager for the project.
 The construction contract for the tunnel was awarded to MVB, a consortium of Morgan Sindall, VINCI Construction and Bachy Soletanche, in January 2010.

 MVB sub-contracted the shaft civil engineering, hydraulic engineering and mechanical, electrical, instrumentation, controls (MEICA) engineering to Mott MacDonald, tunnels and surface structures engineering to Underground Professional Service (UnPS) and shaft diaphragm walls engineering to Bachy Soletanche.

 The TBM was supplied by Germany-based Herrenknecht.
-KSB will supply four 52t wastewater pumps for the project.
+KSB supplied four 52t wastewater pumps for the project.

 The Thames Tideway scheme - coupling improvements to London's three main wastewater treatment plants (WWTPs) with the construction of a storage-and-transfer tunnel nearly 35km long - forms one of the city's most ambitious wastewater projects since its first sanitation system in the mid-19th century.